cherriechang/cchang-saxelab-skill-assessment/balancing-experimentation-design-scripts/README.md

 # Mixed Design Randomization Challenge

-This repository contains algorithms for solving mixed design randomization challenges in experimental design.
+This repository contains algorithms for solving the balancing experimentation design challenge.

+Here are 2 ways to installing the package to run the Python scripts for each algorithm.

 ## Installation